Who we are and how we can serve you.

 Topics: Reconciliation, Imagination, Placemaking, Community Building, Driving Change by Building Movements, Design Thinking as Community Building, Human Trafficking, Poverty/Homelessness

-Mary has over a decade of experience in nonprofit leadership, grant writing, communications, and program development.
+Mary serves on the Advisory Board for REMERGE.
+She has over a decade of experience in nonprofit leadership, grant writing, communications, and program development.
 She is committed to developing programs and services that improve the lives of underserved women and children.
 She is also active in raising awareness about and promoting initiatives that aid in the prevention of trafficking, exploitation, and abuse of the most vulnerable.
 Mary is a graduate of Harvard University and also holds a Master of Arts in Educational Psychology.
 She serves as chair of the Civilian Review Board and is a member of the policy council for Head Start in Anderson, Indiana where she resides with her children.

 Topics: Human Trafficking (awareness & prevention), Nonprofit Leadership, Workforce Development, Communication Strategies, Educational Program Development & Implementation, Education Assessment

-Christy is the Director of the Giving Grace program of REMERGE.
-Christy is native to Atlanta and a graduate of Georgia Tech.
+Christy is the Program Lead for Giving Grace.
+She is native to Atlanta and a graduate of Georgia Tech.
 She began volunteering in 2013 and soon discovered her ability to network and mobilize people to respond to neighbors in need.
 Christy is married with three children.

-Sylvia is the Community Facilitator in the Sweet Auburn Community of REMERGE.
-She also directs our women’s programs and Immersion Workshops.
+Sylvia is the Community Facilitator in historic Sweet Auburn where she focuses on vulnerable women and the homeless.
+She also directs our Immersion Workshops.
 Sylvia has worked in ministry since 1996.
 After working with an innovative shelter in New Orleans she realized what can be accomplished when people share life together living as neighbors, rather than a sterile “fixing” model.
 This experience began to transform the way she approaches life and ministry.
 Sylvia has been with REMERGE since 2011.
 Sylvia has her master’s degree in Theological Studies (Christian Ethics) from Columbia Theological Seminary.

-David is a senior consultant with 16 years driving organizational effectiveness and strategy execution for clients operating at the intersections of business, civil society, and government.
+David serves on the Advisory Board for REMREGE.
+He is a senior consultant with 16 years driving organizational effectiveness and strategy execution for clients operating at the intersections of business, civil society, and government.

 Topics: Strategy Development, Strategy Execution, Organizational Culture, Change Management, Organizational Development, Leadership, Systems Thinking, CSR

-Anna is the Director of Operations for REMERGE.
+Anna serves on the Advisory Board for REMERGE.
 She is a native of Jamestown, NY and has a B.A. from Anderson University where she studied management with a concentration in nonprofit leadership.
-Anna joined the REMERGE team in 2016 in pursuit of joining the Lord’s work of reconciling the world to Himself.
+Anna originally joined the REMERGE team in 2016 before leaving in 2019 to take a job in the private sector.
 She is passionate about learning from others and breaking down misconstrued stereotypes.

 Paul is the treasurer of the Board of Directors for REMERGE.
 He is the Vice President for Strategy and Operational Effectiveness for Habitat for Humanity International.
 He has over 20 years of leadership experience in international development at all levels: community, national, regional and global.
 His core strengths are finding solutions to complex challenges, thinking strategically while ensuring critical details are addressed, leading by listening, incorporating ideas of diverse stakeholders, and learning new skills.
 He has a B.S. from California Polytechnic University, a Masters of Divinity from Gordon Conwell Seminary and an Executive MBA from the University of Michigan.
 Paul is married with three children.